-As we have seen in the reanalysis of direct and indirect task sensitivities, we need to know one particular parameter: $q^2$, a ratio of two variances.
-This is not an artifact of our analysis but unavoidable.
-To see why, consider estimating the indirect task sensitivity $d'_\text{estimated,indirect}$ from $t$ values.
-A $t$ value is computed, roughly speaking, by dividing an observed effect by its standard error, $t = \bar{x}/SE$.
-For example, $\bar{x}$ is the average congruency effect and $SE$ is the estimated standard error of congruency effects across participants.
-This standard error is influenced by two sources of variability: variance due to true, inter-individual difference in congruency effects across participants ($\sigma^2_{\text{effect}}$) and variance due to trial-by-trial measurement error ($\sigma^2_{\epsilon}$).
-We want to isolate $\sigma^2_{\epsilon}$ in order to estimate the sensitivity $d'_\text{true} = \Delta/\sigma_{\epsilon}$.
-We do so by defining the ratio of the two sources of variability:
+To see what this parameter means and why we need to estimate it, consider estimating the indirect task sensitivity $d'_\text{estimated,indirect}$ from $t$ values.
+A $t$ value is computed by dividing an observed effect by its standard error, $t = \bar{x}/SE$.
+In the indirect task, $\bar{x}$ may be the average congruency effect and $SE$ the estimated standard error of congruency effects across participants.
+This standard error is influenced by two sources of variability: variance due to inter-individual differences in true congruency effects across participants ($\sigma^2_{\text{effect}}$) and variance due to trial-by-trial measurement error ($\sigma^2_{\epsilon}$).
+We want to isolate the latter variance, $\sigma^2_{\epsilon}$, because we want to estimate the underlying sensitivity $d'_\text{true} = \Delta/\sigma_{\epsilon}$ from the $t$ value.
+Thus, we need to distinguish the two sources of variability.
+We do so by defining the ratio $q^2$:

-We know that this parameter is also equal to the variance of individual true sensitivities.
-Therefore, it might be more intuitive to think of this value un-squared: $q$ is the standard deviation of participants' true sensitivities, $q = \text{SD}[d'_{\text{true},i}]$.
+Note that this parameter is equal to the variance of individual true sensitivities, $q^2 = Var[d'_{\text{true},i}]$, see Supplement~\ref{supp:preliminaries}.
+Therefore, it might be more intuitive to consider the un-squared parameter, which is the standard deviation of participants' true sensitivities, $q = \text{SD}[d'_{\text{true},i}]$.